Bank emergency move driven by pension fund fears

 If that process had continued, there was a risk that those pension funds could have got to a position where they couldn't pay their debts.

-To stop this from happening the Bank pledged to buy around £65bn of gilts on Wednesday.
+To stop this from happening the Bank said it would buy around £65bn of gilts on Wednesday.

+This is an immense show of force from the Bank of England trying to calm borrowing markets.
+It is already having an impact.
+It also raises some questions.

+First and foremost it underlines that this is a crisis, with the Bank responding in emergency mode.
+The clear cause was the chancellor's mini-budget, leading to a loss of market confidence, and spiralling borrowing rates on government debt.

 The pound hit a record low on Monday following the chancellor's mini-budget, which pledged £45bn of tax cuts as part of a plan to boost economic growth.